jeffmcfadden/genie_cli/README.md

 ## Usage

-Start a TDD session by running the `tdd` command from the root of your project:
+Start a Genie session by running the `tdd` command from the root of your project:

 ```bash
 ./bin/tdd ["initial prompt or command"]